Policy Coordinator, New York

 Terms of Employment

-This is a year-long grant-funded position.
-This position requires the candidate to live in the New York Metropolitan Area and offers the chance to work with a diverse, dedicated team.
+This position requires the candidate to live in the New York Metropolitan Area.
 Telecommuting will not be allowed.
 Some travel required.

 DPA offers a competitive salary, based on experience, and a benefits package including health, dental, long-term disability and life insurance; a generous 403(b) plan; and 25 days paid time off.